-Data availability statement No data are available.
-The data that support the findings of this study are available from the participating registries of congenital anomalies (CAs), but restrictions apply to the availability of these data, which were used under licence for the current study and so are not publicly available.
-However, data are available from the authors for scientifically valid requests and with permission from the participating registries of CAs.
+Data availability statement The data that support the findings of this study are available from the participating registries of congenital anomalies, but restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.
+Data are however available from the authors for scientifically valid requests and with permission of the participating registries of congenital anomalies.